TypeStrong/typedoc/internal-docs/components-and-events.md

 ## `Component`

 `Component`s can have child `Component`s.
-Each child gets a name; a component cannot have 2x children with the same name.
+Each child gets a name; a component cannot have multiple children with the same name.

 `Component` has methods / fields:
-`componentName` set by decorator metadata `addComponent(name, ComponentClass)` responsible for instantiating the component `trigger()`
+`componentName` set by decorator metadata
-`bubble()` like trigger, but after trigger also calls on parent component.
+`trigger()`

 `Component` subclasses are annotated with a decorator. if not marked `internal` and if is a subclass of another component's childClass, then becomes registered as a `_defaultComponent`

-Components are slowly being removed from TypeDoc.
+This component-decorator hierarchy is slowly being removed from TypeDoc.

-## `Event`

-`Event`s can be fired.

-`Event` has methods:
-`isPropagationStopped`
-`isDefaultPrevented`

 ## `@Option`